gravitational/teleport/rfd/0074-sftp-support.md

 ### Auditing

-Two new auditing events will be added: a SFTP event that will be emitted whenever a SFTP file operation is attempted (ie Open, Read, Write, Close), and an event that will be emitted whenever a user attempts to preform file operations when the `disable_file_copy` role option is true.
+A new auditing event will be added: a SFTP event that will be emitted whenever a SFTP file operation is attempted (ie Open, Read, Write, Close).
+This will contain details of the SFTP request and any errors that result from the Teleport Node handling it.

 ### UX